Iwobi is talented and will develop quicker at Everton - Yobo | Goal.com

 🆕🔵: @alexiwobi! pic.twitter.com/b38Ea1oNOA— Everton (@Everton) August 12, 2019

-“If you want to put that into context, Nigeria do not play like Arsenal yet he plays very well and that’s why I say the Super Eagles will benefit from this move because we’ll see a better Iwobi,” he continued.

-“Nigeria will benefit more because we will see a more tactically disciplined and physically fit Iwobi because his talent has always been there.
-And that will make him a more complete player.

-“Although I agree that these teams play a different kind of football, I believe Everton is more structured.
-Arsenal is a good footballing side and play free-flowing football but football doesn’t work that way.
+“Although I agree that these teams play a different kind of football, I believe Everton are more structured.
+Arsenal are a good footballing side and play free-flowing football, but football doesn’t work that way.

 “They have not been disciplined defensively in the past few years and that’s why they haven’t really won anything.

-Having missed Saturday’s opener against Crystal Palace, the Super Eagles player is expected to make his debut when Silva’s side hosts Watford.
+Having missed Saturday’s opener against Crystal Palace, Iwobi is in contention to make his debut when Silva’s side host Watford this weekend.